aridoza/foundational-java/functional-programming-lesson/01-lambda-expressions/README.md

 }
 ```

-The completed example can be found in the repo, in the file named `IndependentPracticeCompleted.java`.
+The completed example can be found in the repo in the file named `IndependentPracticeCompleted.java`.

 ----